 We link executive compensation to the performance of the company as a whole.
 We believe executives with higher levels of responsibility and a greater ability to influence enterprise results should receive a greater percentage of their compensation in the form of performance-based compensation.
-Compensation for our NEOs varies from year to year primarily based on achievement of enterprise-wide objectives and in some instances individual performance.
-We emphasize enterprise-wide performance, as compared to individual business unit performance, to break down any internal barriers that can arise in organizations that emphasize individual business unit performance.
+Compensation for our NEOs varies from year to year primarily based on achievement of enterprise-wide objectives and, in some instances, individual performance.
+We emphasize enterprise-wide performance to break down internal barriers that can arise in organizations that emphasize individual business unit performance.
 We believe our compensation structure encourages reasonable risk-taking but discourages excessive risk-taking.

 Our executive compensation program is designed to recognize and reward outstanding achievement and to attract, retain, and motivate our leaders.
 Over the course of each year, we solicit feedback from our major stockholders regarding our executive compensation program, and management speaks individually to stockholders who wish to provide input.
-At the company's annual meeting of stockholders in 2019, stockholders voted in favor of the company's executive compensation by 93.1% of the votes cast.
+At the company's annual meeting of stockholders in 2021, stockholders voted in favor of the company's executive compensation by 95.1% of the votes cast.
+The company did not make any changes to our executive compensation programs for fiscal year 2021 directly as a result of the advisory vote.